 hash attribute from the response to the request to the

 be9b70fa2c in the example above.
 In this case, the GET request would be as follows:

 hash value identifying a particular map version may change as a result of software updates, even if the map IDs remain the same.
 To get a valid response for a request, always make an info request first, and substitute a current map

 hash value in your subsequent request to the Map Tile (maptile) resource.

 A request to the Traffic base URL should always use

 newest for the map version, because traffic information is provided only for the latest map.
 For example:

 Maintaining Map Consistency

 newest property does not guarantee consistency.
-If there is an update in the map versions between a set of requests to the Map Tile API, you may receive responses with different map versions.
+If there is an update in the map versions between a set of requests to the HERE Map Tile v2, you may receive responses with different map versions.
 This may cause an inconsistent map experience.